 Anko Dama (あんこ玉)

-As in the name “Anko (あんこ)” refers to sweet Azuki red bean paste and “Dama (玉)” means ball in Japanese, the Wagashi (Dagashi), Anko Dama is made out of Anko paste that’s been packed together in a ball, which is further traditionally coated in “Kinako (きな粉)” roasted soybean flour or agar called “Kanten (寒天)”.
+And the Wagashi (Dagashi) is made out of Anko paste that’s been packed together in a ball, which is further traditionally coated in “Kinako (きな粉)” roasted soybean flour or “Kanten (寒天)” agar.

 Based on the ingredient list on the back of the package, these are a modern type of Anko Dama with a white sugar coating, so it is pretty sweet.